FOOD MAKES MICHIGAN GREAT AGAIN

 Lesli and I just had time to tour one project in Detroit — Earthworks, the hoophouse garden and bicycle repair shop hosted by Capuchin Soup Kitchen.
 There is a silver lining in every cloud, and the upside of Detroit’s tragic and totally unnecessary decline is that it offers an abundance of willing land and people willing to work it.

 There are 70,000 abandoned homes and sites in Detroit, legacies that can still rise from the ashes of mistaken policies of the past.
-Earthworks is a beacon of how this land can be reused to produce food, shelter, community and hope once again.
+Earthworks is a beacon of how this land can be reused to produce food, shelter, community, and hope once again.
+(For another view of urban agriculture in Detroit, see here.)

 MICHIGAN LOCAL FOOD COUNCIL NETWORK